 R: So, how about like in high school?
 Like you said that people kind of knew…did you get…

 D: I got bullied at the very beginning.
 But people liked me.
 And so it wasn’t hard to come out really.
 People just kind of knew.
 And then I wasn’t bullied very much.
-Still there’s those occasional jocks that would call me a faggot or a queer, whatever, um, but I owned it.
+Still there’s those occasional jocks that would call me a faggot or a queer, whatever.
+But I owned it.
 I didn’t deny it.
 But I wasn’t, like, some teenagers who are very, like, emo looking, like, the weird people.
 I wasn’t like that, I just, I mean…I raised animals, I was in 4H, I was in FFA and was involved in all these things in school.
-Um, so, it wasn’t anything like that at all.
+So, it wasn’t anything like that at all.
 And being in a small town, like, it was awesome that they weren’t…I mean I figured…I knew people that it was worse for.
 But for whatever reason it wasn’t like that for me.

 D: I think more so with my family it probably would have been easier.
 With my mom maybe because she would have been exposed to other things.
 Um, but she had grown up all her life there in the same town that we were in.